FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement.md

 We also create a powerful automatic speaker alignment tool that aligns, in time and in level, all the speakers of the arrangement on the furthest away one.
 These "virtual" positions are used by _SPAT Revolution_ to process the sound stage through pan law.
 Please, check the [Speaker Arrangement Editor](Spat_Environment_Speaker_Arrangement_Editor.md) section for more information.

-To make this task as easy as possible, _SPAT Revolution_ supports both Cartesian and spherical coordinate system and can also import speaker configurations from third-party software, such as NS-1, Blueprint or ArrayCal.
+To make this task as easy as possible, _SPAT Revolution_ supports both cartesian and spherical coordinate system and can also import speaker configurations from third-party softwares, such as NS-1, Blueprint or ArrayCal.

 ## Understanding when a speaker arrangement, or a sound scene, is 2D or 3D